Finding the missing cause of headaches, dizziness, and facial pain

 To try to answer this problem the research team examined the diagnostic accuracy of upper cervical instability screening tests in patients or people who are healthy and in which sensitivity (the probability that these tests could correctly identify upper cervical instability and specificity (no test is 100%, the specificity is the percentage of tests that are likely accurate) were reported or could be calculated.
 So in essence, could the tests correctly identify upper cervical instability (percentage of sensitivity), how accurate would these tests be specifically?
 So specificity would be the percentage of tests that would be considered accurate diagnosis.

 What were the tests?

 - Sharp-Purser Test (SPT) to assess for atlantoaxial instability.
 Mostly in patients with rheumatoid arthritis.
-This is a controversial test as its safety and reliability are often questioned.
-This was discussed in a May 2020 study in The Journal of manual & manipulative therapy (2) where researchers noted: “The Sharp-Purser Test may be inappropriate to use due to inconsistent validity, poor inter-rater reliability, and potential to cause harm.”
+This is a controversial test as its safety and reliability is often questioned.
+This was discussed in a May 2020 study in The Journal of Manual & Manipulative Therapy (2) where researchers noted: “The Sharp-Purser Test may be inappropriate to use due to inconsistent validity, poor inter-rater reliability, and potential to cause harm.”

-- Clunking test – does the patient make a clicking of clunking sound when they move their head.
+- Clunking test – does the patient make a clicking or clunking sound when they move their head.

 - Palate sign – deviation of dysfunction in the palate.